jamespan/investors-blog/_columns/Stock_Analysis/bowhead-specialty-insurance-stocks-bow-ipo-to-watch.md

 [Market corrections](https://www.investors.com/how-to-invest/stock-market-corrections-how-to-sell-stocks-manage-risk-and-prepare-for-next-uptrend/) and bear markets call for caution and a keen respect for [risk management](https://www.investors.com/how-to-invest/investors-corner/risk-management-in-the-stock-market-how-much-money-to-invest-now/).
 But they also call for diligence in maintaining a list of stocks to watch.
 One stock to keep an eye on right now is **Bowhead Specialty** ([BOW](https://research.investors.com/quote.aspx?symbol=BOW)), which hails from a sector not exactly known as exciting — insurance.

 As the Nasdaq remains mired below its 200-day line, [insurance stocks](https://www.investors.com/tag/insurance-stocks/) shine as a bright spot in a dark market.
-Here are five telltale clues showing how and why Bowhead stock is swimming toward a breakout while the major [market indexes](https://www.investors.com/news/stock-market-today-stock-market-news/) remain trapped underwater.
+Here are five telltale clues showing how and why Bowhead stock has just launched a breakout while the major [market indexes](https://www.investors.com/news/stock-market-today-stock-market-news/) remain trapped underwater.